Frequently asked questions

 - Successful completion of 6 credits in Chinese language enhancement;

-- Successful completion of 36 credits of courses in the Common Core Curriculum, comprising at least one and not more than two courses from each Area of Inquiry with not more than 24 credits of courses being selected within one academic year except where candidates are required to make up for failed credits (Double-degree students are required to do 4 common core courses only under normal circumstances); and
+- Successful completion of 36 credits of courses in the Common Core Curriculum, comprising at least one and not more than two courses from each Area of Inquiry with not more than 24 credits of courses being selected within one academic year except where candidates are required to make up for failed credits (MBBS, Double-degree and BASc students are required to do 4 common core courses only under normal circumstances); and

 - successful completion of a capstone experience as specified in the syllabuses of your degree curriculum.